Kappa Sigma

 Kappa Sigma (ΚΣ), commonly known as Kappa Sig or KSig, is an American collegiate social fraternity founded at the University of Virginia in 1869.
-Kappa Sigma is one of the five largest international fraternities with currently 318 active chapters and colonies in North America.
+Kappa Sigma is one of the five largest international fraternities which, as of 2013, had 318 active chapters and colonies in North America.
 Its endowment fund, founded in 1919, has donated more than $5 million to undergrads since 1948.
 In 2012 alone, the Fraternity's endowment fund raised over $1 million in donations.

 History

 Traditional founding

-According to the traditions of the fraternity, Kappa Sigma evolved from an ancient order, known in some accounts as "Kirjath Sepher", said to have been founded between 1395 and 1400 at the University of Bologna.
-The story says that the corrupt governor of the city, one-time pirate and later papal usurper Baldassare Cossa, took advantage of the students at Bologna, one of Europe's preeminent universities which attracted students from all over the continent, by sending his men to assault and rob them; this motivated one of the university's scholars Manuel Chrysoloras to found a secret society of students beginning with five of his most devoted disciples, for mutual protection against Cossa.
+According to the traditions of the fraternity, Kappa Sigma is based on a Medieval student group known in some accounts as "Kirjath Sepher", said to have been founded between 1395 and 1400 at the University of Bologna.
+The story says that the corrupt governor of the city, one-time pirate and later papal usurper Baldassare Cossa, took advantage of the students at Bologna, one of Europe's oldest universities which attracted students from all over the continent, by sending his men to assault and rob them; this motivated one of the university's scholars Manuel Chrysoloras to found a secret society of students beginning with five of his most devoted disciples, for mutual protection against Cossa.